Powerful storm to bring heavy snow, strong winds to Northeast

 Arctic front to bring severe thunderstorms, crashing temperatures

-1:02am CST #SPC Day2 Outlook Slight Risk: FOR SOUTHEAST AL FL PANHANDLE AND NORTH FL PENINSULA SOUTHERN GA PARTS OF THE CAROLINAS https://t.co/rEAejNpVr0 pic.twitter.com/WFGK8gZn5L— NWS Storm Prediction Center (@NWSSPC) March 10, 2022
+10:57am CST #SPC Day2 Outlook Enhanced Risk: over portions of the Florida Panhandle into southern Georgia https://t.co/rEAejNpVr0 pic.twitter.com/1gAx8EDfAQ— NWS Storm Prediction Center (@NWSSPC) March 10, 2022

 Mild air will precede the system Friday into Saturday, with southerly winds in the “warm sector” of low pressure.
 That will make for some strong to severe thunderstorms both days, with a chance of damaging winds and a couple of tornadoes.

 On Friday the risk will stretch from north central South Carolina to the Florida Panhandle and northern parts of the Peninsula, including cities like Tallahassee, Jacksonville, Columbus, S.C., and Savannah, Ga.
+The most acute risk, rated level 3 out of 5 by the National Weather Service Storm Prediction Center, covers the central Florida Panhandle and southern Georgia, and includes Tallahassee and Panama City.

+“Thunderstorms capable of damaging wind, isolated hail, and a few tornadoes are possible,” the Storm Prediction Center writes.

-Saturday will see an acutely greater risk for an area from Tampa to Virginia Beach.
+Saturday the risk area expands from Tampa to Virginia Beach.
 Storm chances will be focused on the first half of the day, the risk area expanded to include Charleston and Wilmington, N.C.

-2:27am CST #SPC Day3 Outlook Slight Risk: FOR NORTH FLORIDA AND SOUTHEAST GA INTO THE EASTERN CAROLINAS AND TIDEWATER REGION OF VA https://t.co/6oEffQUiK1 pic.twitter.com/r2ZVWvAyyG— NWS Storm Prediction Center (@NWSSPC) March 10, 2022

-While instability, or “juice” to energize thunderstorms will be limited due to temperatures only in the lower 60s, a dramatic change in wind speed/direction with height, known as wind shear, could cause storms to rotate.
-Thunderstorms will likely be low-topped, so hail — which requires taller storms — won’t be a factor, but damaging winds and a few tornadoes may be.
+A dramatic change in wind speed/direction with height, known as wind shear, could cause storms to rotate.
+Thunderstorms will likely be low-topped, so large hail — which requires taller storms — probably won’t be a factor, but damaging winds and a few tornadoes may be.

 Temperatures will drop like a rock behind the front.
 Lows north of the Mason-Dixon Line will be in the upper teens inland on Sunday morning, with a few 20s near the coast.
 Across the Mid-Atlantic and Southeast, lower 20s to near 30.